sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 #### 3.4.1 Reboot Cause CLIs
 * There are two CLIs "show reboot-cause" and "show reboot-cause history" which are applicable to both DPUs and the Switch.
 However, when executed on the Switch the CLIs provide a consolidated view of reboot cause as shown below.
 * Each DPU will update its reboot cause history in the Switch ChasissStateDB upon boot up.
 The DPUs will limit the number of history entries to a maximum of ten.
 The recent reboot-cause can be derived from that list of reboot-causes.
 Platforms which are not capable of populating the ChasissStateDB can use the "get_reboot_cause" API to fetch the data from the DPUs.
-The trigger to activate the API will eventually come from the midplane state change handler.
+The trigger to activate the API will eventually come from the DPU state change handler.

 #### 3.4.2 Reboot Cause CLIs on the DPUs      <font>**`Executed on the DPU`**</font>
 * The "show reboot-cause" shows the most recent reboot-cause